RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/03-Descriptions-of-Secondary-Objects.md

 * **"irt:"** – This attribute is a single word name for the response team starting with ‘IRT-‘.
-* **“address:”** - This is a full postal address for the business contact represented by this **irt** object.
+* **"address:"** - This is a full postal address for the business contact represented by this **irt** object.
-* **“phone:”** – This is a phone number for the business contact represented by this **irt** object.
+* **"phone:"** – This is a phone number for the business contact represented by this **irt** object.
 It specifies a telephone number in international format.
 It must start with a '+' followed by the international country code, area code and number, optionally followed by an extension number.
-* **“fax-no:”** - This is a fax number for the business contact represented by this **irt** object.
+* **"fax-no:"** - This is a fax number for the business contact represented by this **irt** object.
-* **“e-mail:”** – This is an email address of a business role, organisation or CSIRT team represented by this **irt** object.
+* **"e-mail:"** – This is an email address of a business role, organisation or CSIRT team represented by this **irt** object.
-* **“signature:”** – This attribute references a **key-cert** object in the RIPE Database representing a public key used by the CSIRT team to sign their correspondence.
+* **"signature:"** – This attribute references a **key-cert** object in the RIPE Database representing a public key used by the CSIRT team to sign their correspondence.
-* **“encryption:”** – This attribute references a **key-cert** object in the RIPE Database representing a public key used to encrypt correspondence sent to the CSIRT team.
+* **"encryption:"** – This attribute references a **key-cert** object in the RIPE Database representing a public key used to encrypt correspondence sent to the CSIRT team.
-* **“auth:”** – This attribute defines the authentication scheme to be used to authorise the addition of a reference to this **irt** object.
+* **"auth:"** – This attribute defines the authentication scheme to be used to authorise the addition of a reference to this **irt** object.
 It has the same authentication options as described in the the sub-section ['Description of the mntner Object'](#description-of-the-mntner-object).
-* **“irt-nfy:”** – This attribute specifies a business email address to be notified when a reference to this **irt** object is added or removed.
+* **"irt-nfy:"** – This attribute specifies a business email address to be notified when a reference to this **irt** object is added or removed.
-* **“mnt-ref:”** – This attribute references **mntner** objects that provide a set of authorisation tokens used for creating references to this **irt** object in any other object.
+* **"mnt-ref:"** – This attribute references **mntner** objects that provide a set of authorisation tokens used for creating references to this **irt** object in any other object.